Send the link below via email or IMCopy

 "I never laughed so hard in my life, I laughed until no noise came out" - camper

 In the late 1980s Paul Newman had a radical idea - to let kids be kids.
-These kids however were affected by a serious illness and spent much of their time in hospitals and doctor's offices.
+These kids however were affected by a serious health challenge and spent much of their time in hospitals and doctor's offices.
 He decided the best thing for these kids was to get the chance to "raise a little hell".
 He created the camp "Hole in the Wall" in Connecticut to let them do just that.
 Turns out, it was a fool proof theory!

 Since then these magical camps have spread across the globe into Africa, Europe and in many States of America.
 These camps all have the same mission; to create opportunities for children and their families to reach beyond serious illness and discover joy, confidence and a new world of possibilities, always free of charge.

-Together they are called the "SeriousFun Network".
+Together they are called the "SeriousFun Children's Network".